wahlelis/Semesterproject_FS23_CMA/Readme.md

 The research questions are ambitious, as we need to first filter bikers from other means of movement and then find different relevant definitions.
 As mountainbiking is a relatively "small" movement compared to other movement patterns, it is important to ensure that it doesn't get classified as static and that we don't lose important information.
 Therefore the first part of this project might be the most crucial, when we define the different parameters.
 It is for example up do discussion, how we define the relevant turning angles and what sinuosity is relevant.

+The research questions are ambitious, as we need to first filter cyclists from other means of movement and then find different relevant definitions.
+It is for example up do discussion, how we define the relevant turning angles and what sinuosity is relevant.

-If we find ourselves overwhelmed with the task, we will shorten our project and try to focus on the detection mountainbiking patterns, or even simpler, to differenciate cycling patterns from other kinds of movement patterns.
+If we find ourselves overwhelmed with the task, we will shorten our project and try to focus on the detection of bicycle use.

 ## Questions?

 <!-- Which questions would you like to discuss at the coaching session? -->

 Which concept might be more helpful: sinuosity or turning angle?

+Will the sample trajectories be comparable?
+Is there enough data?

+Do we have to many research questions for the scope of this project?